LimelightVision/LimelightDocs/docs/software_change_log.rst

 		* Image classification models will ingest an image, and produce a single class label.
 			* To learn more and to start training your own models for Limelight, check out Teachable Machine by google.
 			* https://www.youtube.com/watch?v=T2qQGqZxkD0
+			* Teachable machine models are directly compatible with Limelight.
 			* Image classifiers can be used to classify internal robot state, the state of field features, and so much more.
 			* Use the tclass networktables key to use these models.